buzzbangorg/bsbang-crawler-ng/README.md

 Supply the tuned parameters and run the script.

 ```
-python3 bsbang-scrape.py -con_req <No. of concurrent requests> -con_req_dom <No. of concurrent request/domain>
+./scrape.py -con_req <No. of concurrent requests> -con_req_dom <No. of concurrent request/domain>
 ```

 **Step 4: Schedule the crawler to recrawl the sitemaps at reqular intervals**

-This is optional and you may do it or skip it.
+This step is only required if you want the crawler to run at regular intervals.

 ```
-cd ..
-python3 scheduler.py -con_req <No, of concurrent requests> -con_req_dom <No. of concurrent request/domain> -freq <No. of days after which to repeat> -py_path=<path to python interpreter in your virtuaenv>
+./schedule.py -con_req <No, of concurrent requests> -con_req_dom <No. of concurrent request/domain> -freq <No. of days after which to repeat> -py_path=<path to python interpreter in your virtuaenv>
 ```

 eg:

 ```
-python3 scheduler.py -con_req 8 -con_req_dom 100 -freq 3 -py_path /home/innovationchef/Desktop/buzzbang/bin/python3
+./schedule.py -con_req 8 -con_req_dom 100 -freq 3 -py_path /home/innovationchef/Desktop/buzzbang/bin/python3
 ```

 One may check the cronjob with ```crontab -l``` and check the last execution status using ```service cron status```